I Ate And Worked Out Like Taylor Swift For A Week

 9 a.m.: I decide to switch up my yogurt this morning, and try Hälsa plant-based yogurt ($2.29), made with oat milk.
 The consistency is a little thin, but I think if I ate it regularly I would get used to it.
 Unfortunately, this is the last day of my TayTay meal plan, and I plan to go back to oatmeal and rice cakes after this.

 7:30 p.m. — To put a pin in my week, I decide to go to a class at Body By Simone in Chelsea; Simone De La Rue’s the one who created the “froggy” move that is (maybe) responsible for Tay’s legs.
 (For the record, Body By Simone wouldn’t confirm that TS was ever a client.)
-For the record, a BBS spokesperson tells me they can’t confirm their association with Swift.
 People Magazine, however, has written about the starlette attending class there, interviewing De La Rue herself for such an article in 2016.

 De La Rue’s 'BBS method' combines HIIT, dance cardio, and light dumbbell exercises to tone muscles.
-The class I take mostly focuses on arms and abs strength training, using wrist weights, 3 and 5 pound dumbells, and bands.
-The format involves one song of dance cardio, then one full song targeting specific arm muscles, like biceps, more dance and then another song targeting triceps.
+The class I take mostly focuses on arms and abs strength training, using wrist weights, three- and five-pound dumbbells, and bands.
+First, we do dance cardio for a full song.
+Then one song targeting specific arm muscles, like biceps.
+We alternate between the strength and cardio training.
 It’s honestly one of the best classes I’ve ever taken, and I feel uplifted.
 And drop-ins only cost $35.
 I’ll be back.
 I could also totally see Tay enjoying this, but I also don’t know how someone couldn’t.
 The studio wall has a quote attributed to famed dancer and choreographer Martha Graham that I think T would identify with.
 “Nobody cares if you can’t dance well.
 Just get up and dance.
 Great dancers are great because of their passion.”

 Advertisement